 What Should You Use Instead of Sliders to Feature Multiple Offers?

-Creating different landing pages to your different audience segments is the single most effective way to reach multiple audiences withed offers.
+Creating different landing pages to target your different audience segments is the single most effective way to reach multiple audiences with targeted offers.
 This will give you the opportunity to reframe your offer to reach different buyer personas.

 Help Scout has created different landing pages for online retailers, software, and online services.